Sharing our experience of Early Morning Magic at Toy Story Land in Hollywood Studios, Walt Disney World, Orlando.

 I am so glad we booked this event, it was one of our favourite mornings of our whole trip.
 We loved Toy Story Land and thought the theming and attention to detail was incredible.
 I know going to Disney involves a lot of queuing but with little ones (and just because we are rather impatient) if there is a way to limit or avoid these queues then we would happily take it.

-The cost is not cheap and as mentioned it will certainly add up depending on your family or party size, however we would book this again in a heartbeat.
+COST THOUGHTS – The cost is not cheap and as mentioned it will certainly add up depending on your family or party size, however we would book this again in a heartbeat.
 Toy Story Land was always a must-do for us and being able to see and do everything we wanted with the girls at such a leisurely pace, with very little queues and all together in one go, it was well worth the money.

-I know it may not be for everyone and the Early Morning Magic offered at Fantasyland in Magic Kingdom certainly offers more rides and character greetings, but for us Toy Story is a massive favourite and because it is so hugely popular right now with most rides having well over an hour wait, we honestly felt it was well worth the extra cost.
-It also freed up fastpasses and time we then spent on the rest of the park, so I feel we got to see and do so much more of Hollywood Studios than we would have done had we not booked Early Morning Magic.
+I know it may not be for everyone and the Early Morning Magic offered at Fantasyland in Magic Kingdom certainly offers more rides and character greetings.
+But for us, Toy Story is a massive favourite and because it is so hugely popular right now with most rides having well over an hour wait, we honestly felt it was well worth the extra cost.
+FASTPASSES FREED – It also freed up fastpasses and time we then spent on the rest of the park, so I feel we got to see and do so much more of Hollywood Studios than we would have done had we not booked Early Morning Magic.
 I know quite a few people do Early Morning Magic at Toy Story Land and then Park-Hop over to one of the other Disney Parks to use their fastpasses at which is also another great idea, especially if you are limited to half a day in a park.

-I know it may not be for everyone and the Early Morning Magic offered at Fantasyland in Magic Kingdom certainly offers more rides and character greetings, but for us Toy Story is a massive favourite and because it is so hugely popular right now with most rides having well over an hour wait, we honestly felt it was well worth the extra cost.
+I know it may not be for everyone and the Early Morning Magic offered at Fantasyland in Magic Kingdom certainly offers more rides and character greetings.
+But for us, Toy Story is a massive favourite and because it is so hugely popular right now with most rides having well over an hour wait, we honestly felt it was well worth the extra cost.

-It also freed up fastpasses and time we then spent on the rest of the park, so I feel we got to see and do so much more of Hollywood Studios than we would have done had we not booked Early Morning Magic.
+FASTPASSES FREED – It also freed up fastpasses and time we then spent on the rest of the park, so I feel we got to see and do so much more of Hollywood Studios than we would have done had we not booked Early Morning Magic.
 I know quite a few people do Early Morning Magic at Toy Story Land and then Park-Hop over to one of the other Disney Parks to use their fastpasses at which is also another great idea, especially if you are limited to half a day in a park.

 I have to say that we also preferred spending our money on Early Morning Magic over some of the character meals, we personally felt we got a lot more value for money with Early Morning Magic.